DarkPurple141/teaching/_notes/17_error_checking.md

 ## The compiler is your friend

-Despite how annoying the compiler may be at times with all its error/warning messages, it is just trying to be your friend!
+Despite how annoying the compiler may be at times with all its error/warning messages, ultimately it's trying to help you write better software.

 Invest time into understanding error/warning output.
-It's worth it and will minimise your frustration when debugging.
 Understanding error outputs will allow you to quickly find and deal with your problem in the best possible way.

-And, if you can, try to compile with dcc over gcc.
-The dcc compiler picks up on a few extra things that gcc will happily overlook.
+If you can (if it's available on your machine), try to compile with dcc over gcc.
+The dcc compiler picks up on a few extra things that gcc will overlook.
 If you do use gcc, compile with the -Wall and -Werror flags.

-Finally, do not forget to compile as frequently as you can!
-It's much easier to deal with a few errors at a time, than hundreds all in one go.
+Finally, compile as frequently as you can!
+It's much easier to deal with a few small errors at a time, than tens, or hundreds all in one go.

 ## Printing output